edgefarm/examples/mount/README.md

 This example shows how to mount a directory into an application container on edge device.

-The edgefarm.applications app will be rolled out in an edge node that reads a file mounted from the edge device.
+The EdgeFarm.applications app will be rolled out in an edge node that reads a file mounted from the edge device.
 It reads the file line by line and writes the contents to another file along with a timestamp.

 <!-- The file mount is defined in the deployment manifest `manifest.yaml`.
 The trait of type `volume` defines the volumes names, paths and permissions. -->